-Background summary
+Niko Nicopoulos Managing Director Background summary

-- Mr. Green is a Managing Director at Ellington where he heads the Risk Management department, which helps monitor, measure, and manage liquidity, market, credit, operational, and other risks.
-Mr. Green also serves on our Manager's investment and risk management committee.
-At Ellington, Mr. Green oversees the development of the firm's many risk management tools adapted to the particular needs of Ellington's investment strategies.
-Over his career at Ellington, Mr. Green has performed a wide variety of roles at the firm, including assisting in the development of Ellington's interest rate and RMBS credit models, formulating hedging strategies, supporting new business initiatives, and helping design many of the computer systems that support the firm's specific portfolio management and operational needs.
-Mr. Green holds a Ph.D. in Pure Mathematics from Harvard University and a B.Sc. from McGill University. - Mr. Larkin is the Chief Operating Officer of Ellington, where he oversees most of the operational and financial functions of the firm.
+- Mr. Kinderman is a Managing Director at Ellington where he is responsible for trading credit-sensitive securities, including CMBS, ABS, and subordinated RMBS.
+He started full-time with Ellington in 1998, developing credit models as well as pieces of Ellington's proprietary portfolio management systems, and is currently the head trader for all credit-sensitive mortgage-backed and asset-backed investments at Ellington.
+He also helps direct the development of research, modeling and systems for credit-sensitive products.
+Mr. Kinderman earned a B.A. from Yale with distinction in Economics and in Mathematics. - Mr. Larkin is the Chief Operating Officer of Ellington, where he oversees most of the operational and financial functions of the firm.
 He has over 20 years of experience in the investment management industry with a primary focus in hedge funds and private equity funds.
 From 1997 until joining Ellington in 2004, Mr. Larkin served as Chief Financial Officer of Resurgence Asset Management, or Resurgence, a SEC-registered investment advisory firm specializing in securities of financially distressed companies.
 At Resurgence, Mr. Larkin oversaw accounting, reporting, taxation, operations, human resources and information systems.
 Prior to joining Resurgence, he was the Controller of Concord International Investments Group, a multinational investment management firm.
 Mr. Larkin started his career at Ernst & Young, where he provided auditing and consulting services to companies in a variety of industries, including private investment funds, commodity trading advisors, mutual funds, and oil and gas concerns.
 Mr. Larkin received a B.S. in Accounting from Boston College.
-He became a CPA in 1989. - 37 Mr. Margolis is Ellington's General Counsel.
-Mr. Margolis has been our Secretary since July 2010.
-As General Counsel for Ellington, he is responsible for advising Ellington on all legal, regulatory, compliance, documentation and litigation matters.
-Prior to joining Ellington, Mr. Margolis was a Partner at Pillsbury, Winthrop, Shaw, Pittman LLP and before that was a Junior Partner at Wilmer, Cutler, Pickering, Hale and Dorr LLP.
-In both positions, Mr. Margolis represented corporations and individuals, including financial services organizations, in criminal and regulatory investigations and in complex civil litigation.
-From 2000 to 2004, he served as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York where he prosecuted a variety of white collar crimes including securities fraud, investment fraud, tax fraud and money laundering.
-In 2004, he received the John Marshall Award, the Department of Justice's highest award for excellence in legal performance.
-He has a J.D. from New York University Law School, where he graduated cum laude, and a B.A. from Binghamton University where he graduated magna cum laude with highest honors in Political Science and was a member of Phi Beta Kappa.
+He became a CPA in 1989. - Mr. Nicopoulos is a Managing Director at Ellington and is responsible for the mathematical modeling and computer implementation of Ellington's interest rate and hedging models, and their use in valuing, hedging and managing the risk of MBS.
+Mr. Nicopoulos joined Ellington from Oxford University in England, where he was an Assistant Professor in Theoretical Condensed Matter Physics.
+His work focused on the complex behavior of interacting electronic systems.
+He has had extensive experience in the simulation and analysis of complex stochastic systems on workstations and supercomputers and has built an international reputation for research relevant to real-world physics problems.
+Mr. Nicopoulos graduated magna cum laude, Phi Beta Kappa with a B.A. in Physics from Harvard University, and also holds M.A. and Ph.D. degrees in Theoretical Physics from Princeton University.
+Prior to his position at Oxford, he was a researcher and consultant at Los Alamos National Laboratory.